GSA Trends 2019 #1 Health and comfort: the human factor

 La Reine's Residence: Global Renovation with Shared Roof

 1.2.
-Tertiary and educational building: the trend is continuing
+Tertiary and educational building: the trend continues

 WAVE - VINCI Energies headquarters